-Whether it is the relaxed easy going lifestyle, or the exciting adventures that Australia is renowned for, Perth has it all!
-With its beautiful beaches and stunning waterways, Perth has been a great option for students as study destination city.
+Whether it is the relaxed easy-going lifestyle, or the exciting adventures that Australia is renowned for, Perth has it all!
+With its beautiful beaches and stunning waterways, Perth has been a great option for students as a study destination city.
 The world-famous Kings Park and Botanic Gardens are visited by over 6 million people each year.

 The city boasts a great outdoor lifestyle, convenient free public transport within the city, and accessible cafes, restaurants and clubs.
 Due to its fantastic weather, averaging 300 days of sunshine a year, Perth is a popular study destination for students from all over the world.

 Some reasons why so many international students choose Perth as their study destination:

 - Competitive study expenses: Studying in Perth can often be considerably less expensive in comparison to study options in other developed countries, such as the United Kingdom, the United States and Canada.

 - A lifestyle that’s hard to match: Perth offers one of the highest standards of living in the world, and yet is more affordable than the UK and the USA.
 The city enjoys a Mediterranean climate with perfect blue skies and a pollution-free environment.
 Perth also has a relatively low crime rate compared to other major cities, making its campuses, transport and city streets safe and secure.